Compelity Forecast Signal Tracker™

 Compelity Insights

-Operating standard: probability should move only when the buyer can see the owner, the control surface, the proof artifacts, and the quantified workflow impact required to approve the next step.
+Operating Standard: Probability should move only when the buyer has validated the operating plan, security and control evidence, stage-exit artifacts, approval path, and quantified ROI required for the next commitment.

 What This Means for Midmarket CEOs